Sckipper/ShopMapp/README.md

 # ShopMapp

 Proof Of Concept Android app used for guidance in a market.
-When you visit a new market or you are in a hurry you just need help.
+When you visit a new market or you are in a hurry or just need help.
 The ideea is to have an app that can tell you where your certain product is placed in the grocery store.
 You can also create a shopping list and generate the fastest route in the market.
 This is done with A* pathfinding algorithm.